-- (b) Actively negotiating with banks to renew the banking facilities and the Group has unutilised banking facilities granted by the financial institution of HK\$114,604,000 as at 31 December 2021; - (c) In light of the coronavirus outbreak in the early of 2020 (the "Outbreak") and the Outbreak continues to be fluid, the Group is closely monitoring the latest development and will continue to assess the impact of the Outbreak on the Group's operations from time to time and adjust its sales and marketing strategy for its sales to generate sufficient cash flows from its operations; - (d) Implementing comprehensive policies to monitor cash flows through cutting costs and capital expenditure; - (e) On the date of report, the Group has negotiated with Mr. Wang Ya Nan and Mr. Wang Ya Nan agreed not to demand the amount due to him of HK\$105,139,000 as at 31 December 2021 within the next twelve months from the date of report.
-Loan agreement for the extension of loan is obtained; and - (f) Mr. Wang Ya Nan, one of the controlling shareholders of the Company has committed to provide continuous financial support to the Group as is necessary to enable the Group to meet its financial obligations as they fall due within the next twelve months from the date of report.
+- (a) Implementing comprehensive policies to monitor cash flows through cutting costs and capital expenditure; - (b) On the date of report, the Group has negotiated with Mr. Wang Ya Nan and independent third party and they agreed not to demand the amount due to him of HK\$2,400,000 and HK\$60,000,000 as at 31 December 2022 within the next twelve months from the date of report.
+Letter of undertakings are obtained; and - (c) Mr. Wang Ya Nan, one of the controlling shareholders of the Company has committed to provide continuous financial support to the Group as is necessary to enable the Group to meet its financial obligations as they fall due within the next twelve months from the date of report.
 Letter of financial support is obtained from Mr. Wang Ya Nan.

 The directors of the Company have reviewed the Group's cash flow projections prepared by management.
-The cash flow projections cover a period of not less than twelve months from 31 December 2021.
-They are of the opinion that, taking into account the abovementioned plans and measures, the Group will have sufficient working capital to finance its operations and to meet its financial obligations as and when they fall due within twelve months from 31 December 2021.
+The cash flow projections cover a period of not less than twelve months from the date of report.
+They are of the opinion that, taking into account the abovementioned plans and measures, the Group will have sufficient working capital to finance its operations and to meet its financial obligations as and when they fall due within twelve months from the date of report.
 Accordingly, the directors are satisfied that it is appropriate to prepare the consolidated financial statements on a going concern basis.